-If you, like us, can’t wait to get out and explore all that NSW has to offer come June, and you’re also in need of a little post-iso R&R—some seaside air even—Bangalay Villas at Shoalhaven Heads should be top of your list.
+If you, like us, can’t wait to get out and explore all that NSW has to offer this summer, and you’re also in need of a little new year R&R—some seaside air even—Bangalay Luxury Villas at Shoalhaven Heads should be top of your list.

 The look and feel of each villa channels the muted tones and the tranquil, sandy aesthetic of Shoalhaven Heads.
 Here, it's all about getting back to nature.

 Designed by owner and general manager Michelle Bishop, who kicked off her career as an interior designer, Bangalay Villas is one of those rare finds that seems to be completely devoid of any hustle, bustle and stress.
 It's a truly peaceful spot, one where you could totally forget the current state of the world if you wanted to.

 There are fourteen one-bedroom villas, and two larger, two-bedroom villas, and each is super spacious with everything you need at your fingertips—a full kitchen, lounge and dining areas, laundry, enormous rain shower, your own private deck, fireplace and (of course) Netflix, Stan and more for cosy nights indoors.

 If you're bringing the whole fam or a bigger party down, there's also a full four-bedroom, pet-friendly holiday house with its own backyard firepit and wheelchair access.